maelfabien/maelfabien.github.io/_posts/2019-2-2-ElasticCloud.md

 The "Visualize" menu displays some pre-built views to explore your data depending on the most common use cases, including for example :
 - command rates
 - average response time
-- average time in queue
+- average time in the queue
 - ...

 For example, type "System" in the research menu and select `CPU Usage [Metricbeat System]`.
 You'll have access to a pre-built dashboard that displays a time series of your CPU usage.